mmikowski/hi_score/README.md

 ```

 ## Namespacing
-When we open our example apps (`google-chrome ex01.html ex02.html`) we see they provide near-identical features.
+When we open our example apps (`google-chrome ex01.html ex02.html`) we see they provide near-identical features and share a great deal of code and assets.
 However, they use separate *namespaces* to avoid data collisions.
 Namespaces enable us to provide a suite of web apps that share a great deal of code but have instances and data cleanly isolated.
 With namespacing, one can trace behaviors to the controlling code faster and with greater accuracy.

 When we view the Example 1 app we can open the browser development tools (press `<shift>-<ctrl>-i` or `<shift>-<cmd>-i` on a Mac) and enter `ex01` into the JavaScript console to inspect that value.
 We can see that `ex01` is the single variable that contains all our app code.
 When we enter `ex02` we see that it is `undefined`.
 When we visit the Example 2 we can see that `ex01` is `undefined` and `ex02` contains all our app code.

 We namespace our CSS classes as well.
 When we inspect the HTML of the Example 1 app we can see that nearly all classes start with an `ex01-` prefix.
 When we inspect Example 2 tab we find the prefix is `ex02-`.
 As with the JavaScript namespacing, the prefixes are hierarchical.
 For example, the `ex02-_lb_` class was generated for use by the `ex02-_lb_` module.

 ## Vendor assets
-Vendor assets are deployed to vendor libraries by `npm run setup`.
+Use `npm run setup` to deploy vendor assets.
 The configration for vendor assets are in `package.json`.
 The `devDependencies` map listing the assets, `xhiVendorAssetGroupTable` lists the deployment groups and files.

 Assets are copied to their destination directory with their version number appended to their names.
 The `.gitignore` file instructs `git` to ignore all these files as their development management is external to our project. **Everytime `npm setup` is run the vendor directories are deleted and recreated**.

 ### Executable assets
-Vendor executables can copied to the `bin/vendor` directory.
+Vendor executables are copied to the `bin/vendor` directory.

-### Styling assets
-Vendor CSS libraries are copied to the `css/vendor` directory.
-We copy the Font Awesome CSS files to this directory:

-- [Font Awesome][_30]: Icon fonts

 ### Font assets
 Vendor font files are copied to the `font/vendor` directory.
 These fonts are currently installed: